 Please follow these steps to install the Pymakr Plugin:

-Ensure that you have Atom installed and open.
+Ensure that you have the latest Atom installed and open.

 Navigate to the Install page, via